GoogleCloudPlatform/php-docs-samples/appengine/php72/laravel-framework/README.md

     * Use `gcloud` to create a database for the application.

             gcloud sql databases create laravel --instance=YOUR_INSTANCE_NAME

+    * Authenticate with the Google Cloud SDK.
+Note that the default service account needs to have the `Cloud SQL Client` role.
+The Cloud SQL Admin API must also be enabled under `APIs and Services` in order to use the Cloud SQL Proxy Client.

+            gcloud auth application-default login

 1. Run the database migrations for Laravel.
 This can be done locally by setting your parameters in `.env` or by passing them in as environment variables.
 Be